-My incredible wife, Gayle and I just celebrated our 36th anniversary.
-We have four grown children, Jared 32, Nick 29, Kristina, 25 and Matt, 22.
+My incredible wife, Gayle and I just celebrated our 35th anniversary.
+We have four grown children, Jared 31, Nick 28, Kristina, 24 and Matt, 21.
 Gayle is a registered nurse who throughout her career has taken her talents to the ICU, Hospice and now works as a gifted psychiatric nurse helping younger people and adolescents navigate the challenges of life.
 Gayle is also a two-time breast cancer survivor and truly the "pillar" of our family.
 We love all sports and when I am home we are often working out and cycling 80-100 miles a week.
-We travel often to visit our children who live in South Florida and Boston.
+We travel often to visit our children who live in South Florida and Tennessee and other family members who live in Boston, New York and North Carolina.